Helly Hansen Powderqueen 3.0 Review

 The Powderqueen 3.0 is packed with ski-specific features.
 Along with standard double hand and single internal mesh dump pockets, this jacket features a "lifesaver" chest pocket for your phone or battery-powered items.
 This pocket is lined with Primaloft Gold and thermal resistant materials and purportedly stays two times warmer than a regular ski jacket pocket.
 We have too often had our cold phones lose battery life quickly on the ski hill, and we like that Helly Hansen has implemented a feature to fight back against this.

 The central zipper of this jacket is also a two-way zipper.
-This design allows the flexibility to accommodate a harness or a belay off of said harness worn under this bulkier layer.
+This design allows the flexibility to accommodate a harness.
 Unfortunately, the location of the hand pockets contradicts this technical feature; they are too low to allow access while wearing a harness or a backpack, as a hip strap covers them.
 However, this function still allows for adjustment of the powder skirt without unzipping the jacket.
 This jacket is also equipped with RECCO.
 Overall, we think this jacket has all the extra features you want and none that you don't.

 We love and recommend the Powderqueen 3.0 for anyone who tends to get a little cold at the resort or knows that they prefer an insulated option.
 The combination of the ultra-comfortable material and stylish design creates an award-winning package.
 Insulated jackets can begin to creep up in cost very quickly, but the Powderqueen 3.0 remains at a reasonable price point.
 Considering its extra features and how well its insulation performs, it looks like an even better value.
 If you like to stay warm and comfortable while charging and having fun at the resort, then this jacket is an excellent option.